viraj-nikam/canvas/readme.md

 To enable Disqus comments on your blog, you need to have a unique shortname.
 For more information, check out the [Official Documentation](https://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname-).

-Once you have registered your site and have a shortname, replace `YOUR_UNIQUE_SHORTNAME` in `Canvas/resources/views/frontend/blog/partials/disqus.blade.php` with yours.
+Once you have registered your site and have a shortname, use it to set the `DISQUS_NAME` key in your `.env` file.

 #### Changelog